Educational Talent Search

 - Washington County Career Center

-There are some specific criteria to be eligible.
+There are some specific criteria to be eligible for the Educational Talent Search.

 - Neither parent has earned a bachelor's (four year) degree; OR